jialuechen/torchquant/README.md

 TorchQuant : High-Performance PyTorch Library for Quantitative Finance

-TorchQuant is a comprehensive quantitative financelibrary built on top of PyTorch's automatic differentiation and GPU/TPU/MPS acceleration.
+TorchQuant is a comprehensive quantitative financelibrary built on top of PyTorch's automatic differentiation and GPU acceleration.
 It is a differentiable pricing framework with high-accuracy of numerical methods.
 It provides comprehensive tools for derivatives pricing, risk management, and stochastic model calibration.

 ## Features